Reset a portal

 Reset request could not be submitted

 If a portal reset request could not be submitted, an error is displayed as shown in the following image.
-In this case, you must close and reopen the Portal Admin Center, and try to reset the portal again.
+In this case, you must close and reopen the Power Apps Portals admin center, and try to reset the portal again.
 If the issue persists, contact Microsoft support.

 Reset portal job fails